lavron/img2neopixel/README.md

 # Image To Neopixel

-Python library for the animations on the Neopixels (WS2812 etc) Initialy developed for the Fire animation.
+Python library for the animations on the Neopixels (WS2812 etc).
+Initialy developed for the Fire animation.

 ## Idea

 Create movie-like image with a trace of flame.
-Show it row-by-row on the LED strip.
+Show it row-by-row frame-by-frame on the LED strip.

 ![python's fire animation on the WS2812B strip](https://github.com/lavron/img2neopixel/blob/master/images/preview.gif)